 Charlottetown, Prince Edward island

-In the Collaborative process, Collaborative Lawyers act as legal advisors while facilitating an interest-based negotiation.
-The Collaborative lawyers work on a team which can include other collaboratively trained experts in the field of mental health, finance and child development The lawyers remain the facilitators of the negotiation towards a legal settlement.
-The other collaborative professionals play an important role in helping the client’s achieve settlement.
+In the Collaborative process, Collaborative Lawyers act as legal advisors while facilitating an interest-based negotiation. without court.
+The Collaborative lawyers work on a team which can include other collaboratively trained experts in the field of mental health, finance and child development.

 The Financial Professional is a neutral expert retained to assist both parties in gathering financial information and to explain financial information in an unbiased manner.
 The financial provides a balanced perspective on financial issues and can help parties develop realistic budgets and projections, examine tax implications and demonstrate the long-term consequences of the settlement options.

 While the lawyers primarily handle the negotiation which leads to the final, legal settlement, the involvement of the other professionals, working as a team, completes the interdisciplinary process and assists the parties in reaching more creative and lasting solutions.
 It also tends to save money, as each professional is working with his or her strongest skill-set to help the separating couple move forward in the negotiation.